Risks With Online Fundraising

 - Risk of hacking or exposure of your information, leading to fraud or theft.

 The risks can have very serious consequences.
-Hence, you need to complete your due diligence in ensuring your fundraising program is cyber safe for schools and families.
+Hence, you need to complete your due diligence in ensuring your fundraising program is cyber-safe for schools and families.

 It’s important that parents and students are taught to identify risks online, especially when it relates to money.

-I chose a fundraiser provider that isn’t cyber safe.
+I chose a fundraiser provider that isn’t cyber-safe.
 What do I do?

-Unfortunately, many fundraising providers may not have undertaken the proper diligence to protect your students and their families.
+Unfortunately, many fundraising providers may not have undertaken the proper diligence to protect students and their families.

 If you think you may have chosen an unsafe fundraising provider, revisit the terms and conditions of your arrangement.
 You may be able to cancel your account and cease online fundraising.
 Although this may not reverse your risk, it will communicate that their negligence isn’t acceptable.

-Next time you choose to fundraise, choose a program that meets the four Cyber Safe Fundraising Checks!
+Next time you fundraise, choose a program that meets the four Cyber Safe Fundraising Checks!
 One program you may like to choose is Australian Fundraising – we have gone through rigorous cyber safety verification with ST4S Safer Technologies for Schools to ensure we meet all the checks and balances!